Language Specification

 For the most part, the token to produce should be self-explanatory.
 For example, the + symbol should produce the CROSS token, the - symbol should produce the DASH token, etc. The set of tokens can be found in frontend.hh or in the switch in tokens.cpp.
 The LCURLY token refers to a left curly brace, {. the RCURLY refers to a right curly brace, }.

-The lexical structure of Jeff is very similar to C, with a couple of small alterations:
+The lexical structure of A is very similar to C, with a couple of small alterations:

-• The words file, console, fn, open, and close are keywords of the language.
-They produce the FILE, CONSOLE, FN, OPEN, and CLOSE, tokens, respectively.
+• The sequences custom, means, otherwise, and eh?, are keywords of the language.
+They produce the CUSTOM, MEANS, OTHERWISE, and EH, tokens, respectively.

 Syntactic Details

-This section described the syntax of the Jeff language.
+This section described the syntax of the A language.

 Basics

-The basic syntax of Jeff is designed to evoke a simplified variant C. Jeff is a block-structured language, with most blocks delimited by curly braces.
+The basic syntax of A is designed to evoke a simplified variant C. A is a block-structured language, with most blocks delimited by curly braces.
 Variables and functions may be declared in the global scope, most statements and declarations are delimited by semicolons.

 Notable Differences from C

-While the canonical reference for Jeff syntax is its context-free grammar, there are a couple of "standout" points which deserve special attention for their deviation from C:
+While the canonical reference for A syntax is its context-free grammar, there are a couple of "standout" points which deserve special attention for their deviation from C:

 • Function declarations look like